cubukcum/road_segmentation_unet/README.md

 ## Usage

 Install necessary packages with sh setup.sh
-You may need to change the code depending on your input choice.
+You may need to change the code depending on your input choice of camera.
+Also feel free to adjust display_mode, num_threads, enable_edgetpu, camera_id, width, height parameters to find what fits well for you.